 - Cop Rock: the mayor accepts a bribe in exchange for awarding a building contract Cop Rock - You Know You're The One

-- Specifically, to the Ferengi this trope is the 98th Rule of Acquisition, a motto to live by.
+- Specifically, this trope (verbatim) is the 98th Ferengi Rule of Acquisition, a motto to live by.

 - The Suite Life of Zack and Cody: London Tipton exhibits this and also appears in spin-off The Suite Life on Deck.

-- In one memorable episode, Michael tries to bribe a foreign official, who immediately tries to have him arrested.
-They then have Fiona approach him as a CIA agent trying to catch Michael, and offers to "cover expenses" if he plays along with their sting.
-Michael comments that convincing someone that they can make money by doing the right thing even works on the uncorruptible.
+- In one memorable episode, Michael tries to bribe a foreign official, who responds by pulling a gun on Michael and immediately tries to have Michael arrested.
+After Michael gets away, they then have Fiona approach the official by pretending to be a CIA agent trying to catch Michael, and offers to "cover expenses" if he plays along with their sting.
+Michael comments that convincing someone that they can make money by doing the right thing even works on the incorruptible.

 - Married... with Children: Mr. Shimokawa (Marcy's boss) collects American classic "junk" and wants to add Al's car into the collection.
 Marcy will gain her so desired promotion if she persuades Al to sell it.
 (They can't get another car of that kind because half had been recalled and the other dissolved in rain) When Al finally agreed, Mr. Shimokawa commented he knew every man had his price.
 Al said every woman had it as well.
 Marcy had to make a sensual dance and Mr. Shimokawa offered the promotion because of how sexy she was.
 She then subverted the trope by beating her boss and calling it her resignation.

-- WWE: Ted DiBiase's character bribed quite a few people during his time as a wrestling Heel, to the point that it actually became his routine.
-His Catch Phrase, also the first line in his entrance theme, was "Everybody's got a price".
+- Ted DiBiase's character in WWE bribed quite a few people during his time as a wrestling Heel, to the point that it actually became his routine.
+His Catchphrase, also the first line in his entrance theme, was "Everybody's got a price".

 - In the Cabin Pressure episode "Edinburgh", Martin refuses to humiliate himself groveling to Mr. Birling for £500. £6000, however, is another matter entirely.
 Unfortunately, Martin's terrible luck holds out.

-- Traveller: In section "Zilan Wine", the PCs can bribe every single government official on the planet Zila, no exceptions.
+- Traveller campaign supplement The Traveller Adventure.
+The section "Zilan Wine" says that PCs can bribe every single government official on the planet Zila, no exceptions.

-- In the Planescape campaign setting of Dungeons & Dragons, it's possible to get almost anything you want in Sigil through bribery - information, special treatment from a service, entrance into a place you couldn't otherwise get into, even getting the town watch to look the other way (depending on how honest he is).
+- In the Planescape campaign setting, it's possible to get almost anything you want in Sigil through bribery - information, special treatment from a service, entrance into a place you couldn't otherwise get into, even getting the town watch to look the other way (depending on how honest he is).
 Probably nowhere in the universe is the expression "money talks" more true than there.

-- Greasus Goldtooth is apparently rich enough to bribe any enemy into incompetence.
+- Greasus Goldtooth is apparently rich enough to bribe any enemy into incompetence thanks to controlling and extracting a considerable tax on anyone using the Warhammer equivalent of the Silk Road, which runs through his territory.
 This includes most royal guards and is actually one of his special abilities.